waseem-marba/android/README.md

 # android
-This project is for testing purpose
+This project is for testing purpose love